Hjorthmedh/RGCmorphology/ms/sjenotes.md

 these fonts can be installed using:

     tlmgr install tex-gyre
+    tlmgr install tex-gyre-math ## might be needed too?

+On mac, you may then need to open `Font book` and add the fonts before they can be found by xelatex.

 I have moved the org-preamble-xelatex.sty into the same directory as the .tex for convenience.